tmokmss/deploy-time-build/API.md

 Get the instance of image embedded with SOCI v2 index for an ECS task definition.

+When using this image returned from this function, your deployment waits until the index build complete and then start deploying after the image with index ready.

 #### Static Functions <a name="Static Functions" id="Static Functions"></a>

 | **Name** | **Description** |